ishubagla/Classic-Models-Sales-Analysis-using-MySQL-POWER-BI/README.md

 I've also downloaded the Sample Database's Diagram that shows the relationships between the tables.
 This way I can easily find the primary and foreign keys that I can use to connect two separate tables when performing joins.
 ![image](https://github.com/ishubagla/Classic-Models-Sales-Analysis-using-MySQL-POWER-BI/assets/151032838/98b37333-29e3-4722-860a-2b65f83d2a12)
+I have shown the execution of each problem statement in separate SQL files.

+MS EXCEL
+After running the SQL files i have copied the output tables from each QUERY to my excel spreadsheet and created pivot tables out of them.

+Power BI
+The last part of my project contains visualization of the sales analysis.
+For this I've imported Classic Models data from MySQL to Power BI.
+Ibhave build visuals showing Classic Model sales dashboard of tables present in the dataset.
+I have also added two buttons to navigate between two pages and between sales & net profit.

+Conclusion
+Thank you.
+This was my first try using SQL for data analysis.
+Looking at the dataset again, I believe there’s a lot more exploration that can be done and more insight that can be gotten which I intend to do to hone my data analytics skills.
+However, here an insight from this analysis.

+In both years when the company operated full through out the year, the month of November had the highest sales.
+This may be due to the approaching holiday season.
+Studies have found that customers are more likely to make purchases towards the end of the year.